BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RadialCloner.md

-endangle| @see Optional Parameter offset| @see Optional Parameter root| READONLY, getting an invisibe mesh representing the anchor of the cloner (root node)
+endangle| @see Optional Parameter offset| @see Optional Parameter root| READONLY, getting an invisibe mesh representing the anchor of the cloner (root node) effectors| READONLY, gets a list of Effectors assigned to this Cloner